 We flew into Mumbai, hoping to get the chance to give Bollywood acting a bit of a whirl, well, when in Rome….

 Other than that the idea was to more or less ‘wing it’.
-I won’t delve any further into how our itinerary planned out right now, but you can read more in the posts throughout this blog and you can see a rough idea of the route we took below.
+I won’t delve any further into how our itinerary planned out right now, but you can read more in my blog posts and can see a rough idea of the initial route we took below.